The Checkers (restaurant): History

 The building dates from the 17th century, and was originally used as a coaching inn.
 References to the Checkers Inn in Montgomery within the British Newspaper Archives appear as far back as 1855, when Rebecca Davies' annual ball was due to take place in the large room there.
 In 1870, the inn was run by Charles Williams.
-During the early 2000s, the building was operated as a hotel and pub,. with Eric Whittingham as landlord.
+During the early 2000s, the building was operated as a hotel and pub, with Eric Whittingham as landlord.

 Head chef Stephane Borie trained with Michel Roux at the three Michelin star restaurant The Waterside Inn in Bray, Berkshire for seven years, where he met pastry chef Sarah Francis.
-Borie and Francis went on to run the Herbert Arms near Montgomery in 2008 with Sarah's sister Kathryn running the front of house service.
+Borie and Francis went on to run the Herbert Arms at Chirbury near Montgomery in 2008 with Sarah's sister Kathryn running the front of house service.
 The trio took over The Checkers in March 2011, refurbishing the former pub as a restaurant.
 They praised the customer base following them from the Herbert Arms to the new venture.

 The restaurant was awarded a Michelin star for 2012.
 The list was announced in October 2011, only seven months after the restaurant opened.
 Borie said "I am very surprised, but it is teamwork obviously, we didn't really expect anything because we have been in business for such a small amount of time."
 Following the star, Borie increased the number of kitchen staff from three to six.

 In 2018, however, the restaurant owners decided to move away from their Michelin star and to reopen the restaurant to serve only breakfast and lunch but not dinner.
 They reopened as Checkers Pantry in mid-November 2018.